Second Round Match

 Distance clinical applicants will complete the application process following the same guidelines as all other applicants.
 In addition, they will identify their own clinical site and preceptor(s).
 Applicants must submit the following forms with their application (these forms may be typed or hand written, but must be signed in ink by the preceptor):

 You will complete your clinical rotation at one facility or hospital system.
 While you may work with multiple clinical RDs, you do need to designate a primary preceptor who agrees to take responsibility for setting up your clinical schedule, communicating with the internship staff, and completing your evaluations.
 Your primary preceptor is the only one who will need to fill out the Preceptor Information Form and Preceptor Agreement Form.
-In some cases, your preceptor may recommend a short placement in another hospital that provides additional services.
-Your primary preceptor may sponsor you at another hospital with internship approval.
-(For example, if your clinical site does not have a pediatric wing, your preceptor may arrange for you to work in another hospital for pediatrics.)

 You may not be employed by the clinical facility during your internship rotation there.